Skip to Content

 Our lawyers handle fatal truck accident cases throughout Ohio.
 Whether your loved one’s accident happened on I-70, I-71 or in downtown Columbus, we can use our experience to pursue all available claims on your family’s behalf.

-Our Columbus Wrongful Death Attorneys Can Also Assist with Claims for Death Benefits
+Our Columbus Wrongful Death Lawyers Can Also Assist with Claims for Death Benefits

 No one should face fatal injury risks at work.
 Yet, each year thousands of people suffer fatal injuries on the job.
 If you have lost a loved one in a fatal work accident, your family’s legal rights will depend, in part, on whether your loved one qualified for workers’ compensation benefits.